About Me

 Janurary

-Suckless's DWM (dynamic window manager) is the logical extensition of XFCE4, being a simple window manager with no extra animations or blur effects.
-Every window is managed via the keyboard instead of the mouse.
+Suckless's DWM (dynamic window manager) is a simple window manager with no extra animations or blur effects.
+Every window is managed via the keyboard instead of the mouse, unlike XFCE.

 Now